opencomputeproject/ocp-diag-core/ocpdiag/g3doc/results_reference_api.md

 2.  **Initialize the TestRun:** State this immediately after InitGoogle().
 Use the TestRun object for emitting Error artifacts in case anything goes wrong before the code reaches the diagnostic phase.
-3.  **Parse the input parameters:** These define how your Meltan test is customized at runtime.
+3.  **Parse the input parameters:** These define how your OCPDiag test is customized at runtime.
 Parsing should happen *after* TestRun initialization in case there is a problem parsing the parameters; you can see this with `test_run->AddError`.
 The Error artifact is superior to writing a generic